helmut/forms/src/Fields/README.md

     }
     ```

 7. The `validateRequired` method is the only validation that you are forced to implement.
 All validation methods need to return a boolean value.
 Return true if the validation passes and false if it fails.
-So in this case we just check if the value property has anything in it.
+So in this case we just check if the value property is not empty.

     ```php
     public function validateRequired()